Copyright FAQs for Working Group and Activity Chairs

 It is the duty of the Working Group or Activity Chair to make the request using the IEEE SA Permission Request and Response Forms.

 At the time of PAR submittal, any known previously Published material intended for inclusion in a proposed IEEE standard must be identified.
 This includes any previously Published work on which the standard will be based.

 IEEE SA Intellectual Property Rights (email@example.com) must be informed immediately if a portion of another Published work will be incorporated in the draft IEEE standard so that the Working Group Chair may obtain guidance in addressing any copyright issues, especially if a contractual agreement (rather than a Permission Response Form) is required between IEEE and the copyright owner.

 No IEEE Standards Committee, Working Group, or volunteer can develop an agreement for the IEEE SA without the participation of an IEEE SA staff member.

 IEEE SA Working Groups are permitted to present (i.e., display during a Working Group meeting) and review information from an approved IEEE standard.

 Note that the IEEE SA Working Group is not permitted to distribute (e.g., email or share on a server) any approved IEEE standard without explicit permission from IEEE.
 For that permission, the Working Group Chair must contact the IEEE SA Program Manager.

-If the IEEE SA Working Group wants to excerpt material from an approved IEEE standard to incorporate in any Work Product (e.g. a draft standard), regardless of the Standards Committee oversight, the Working Group must request permission from IEEE SA by completing the IEEE Standards Permission for Use Form.
+If the IEEE SA Working Group wants to excerpt material from an approved IEEE standard to incorporate in any Work Product (e.g. a draft standard), the Working Group must request permission from IEEE SA by completing the IEEE Standards Permission for Use Form.